mohammaddan/myPythonTest/readme.txt

-it's my first github repository and my first python program
+it's my first github repository and my first python program in its